Corner Bowl Windows Syslog Server 2022

 What is Windows Syslog Server?

-- an enterprise class Centralized Syslog Management Software Tool
+- an enterprise class Centralized Syslog Management and Monitoring Software Tool

 - a Centralized Log Consolidator